You want control over your business… You want predictable sales growth.

 “… when load times jump from 1 second to 4 seconds, the conversion rate dropped.
 Specifically, for every 1 second improvement in load time, they observed up to a 2% increase in the conversion rate.”

-The AutoGrow team and I recently went through the process of optimizing the website to decrease load time.
-And although I can’t say for 100% sure that this was the cause, our net email optin rate has continued to rise:
+The AutoGrow team and I recently went through the process of optimizing our website to decrease load time.
+And although I can’t say for 100% sure that this was the cause, our net email opt-in rate has continued to rise:

-- Use GT Metrix’s tool and Pingdom to establish your current baseline speed, and then measure during and at the end of your optimization process
+- Use GT Metrix’s tool and Pingdom to establish your current baseline speed, and then measure during and at the end of your optimization process.

-- If your website is built on WordPress, download and install the Total Cache plugin
+- If your website is built on WordPress, download and install the Total Cache plugin.

-- If you’re on WordPress, turn off any unnecessary plugins
+- If you’re on WordPress, turn off any unnecessary plugins.

 - If you’re on WordPress, install the “lazy image loader” plugin.
 This allows your site’s pages to load faster by only loading images on the page or blog post that are visible to the visitor.
 Then, as they scroll down the page, the images are loaded automatically as they come into view.